piotrmurach/coinpare/README.md

 ## Usage

-To use all available commands run:
+To use all available commands, run the folling in your terminal:

 ```bash
 $ coinpare
 ```

+You will be presented with the following interface:

 ![Interface](https://github.com/piotrmurach/coinpare/raw/master/assets/coinpare_interface.png)

 ## View coins

-You can see top 10 trading info (price, volume, open, high, low etc) of any cyptocurrency in any other currency by running:
+You can see top 10 trading info (price, volume, open, high, low etc) of any cyptocurrency in any other currency by executing the following in your terminal:

 ```bash
 $ coinpare coins
 ```

-By default, `USD` is used as the base currency price which you can change by passing `--base` or `-b` flag:
+By default, `USD` is used as the base currency price conversion.
+You can change this by passing `--base` or `-b` flag:

 ```bash
 $ coinpare coins --base BTC